 5. Talent Plays a Vital Role

-Elon Musk has always been meticulous about hiring employees of his company.
+Elon Musk has always been meticulous about hiring employees for his company.
 There is no question that he sees the value in building an excellent team.
 Talent plays an extremely important role.
-To create such a fruitful team, Musk said, “Hire great people; this is 90% of the solution, as hiring wrong can cost you so much.”
+To create such a fruitful team, Musk said, “Hire great people; this is 90% of the solution, as hiring the wrong people can cost you so much.”

-The Marvelous Matthew Perry a.k.a Chandler Bing: Could He Be More Inspirational!
+The Marvellous Matthew Perry a.k.a Chandler Bing: Could He Be More Inspirational?

 6. Embrace Failures